Splashcard04/Map-Key/src/ReMapper/Wiki.md

 # Intro

-Map key is a library of functions designed to extend [ReMapper](https://github.com/Swifter1243/ReMapper) if you don't know what that is then I'm sorry but this is not the tool for you.
-If you do then welcome!
-Map Key is designed to make otherwise tedious things easier, here are a few examples:
+Map key is a library of functions designed to extend [ReMapper](https://github.com/Swifter1243/ReMapper) if you are not using ReMapper, then try having a look at the other mappings tools supported by MapKey.
+For those using ReMapper, welcome!

+MapKey is a feature packed extension of ReMapper designed to make many tedious tasks much simpler.

 # Documentation